 If you find yourself feeling stressed and anxious rather than relaxed and carefree — it might be time to calm your mind.
 With everything going on in the world, it can be easy to forget to slow down and press pause.
 But finding ways to de-stress is an essential part of maintaining a healthy lifestyle.

 How can you calm your mind instantly?
 Read on to learn simple meditation and physical relaxation techniques you can try right at home.
-Find a comfortable seat, and get ready to unwind.
+Find a comfortable seat, and get ready to unwind with our relaxation guide.

 What causes stress?